-Many homeowners are quick to make the decision that they simply need a new HVAC system for their home.
+Many homeowners are quick to make the decision that they simply need a new HVAC system for their homes.
 They want the home to be as cool and as comfortable as possible.
 Once this decision is made, the next step is to figure out the proper size of the system.
 You want to really nail the size of your system for a few big reasons.
 If you go with a size for an HVAC Nocatee FL that is too big, the system is not going to efficiently cool the living space and just waste energy, cycling on and off too quickly.
 A unit that is too small will constantly run and also waste energy and never get your home to the desired temperature.
 Sizing is extremely important when you are talking about an HVAC Nocatee FL system.

-We at J&W Heating and Air understand the importance of prefect sizing of your home’s new HVAC system.
+We at J&W Heating and Air understand the importance of the perfect sizing of your home’s new HVAC system.
 We want to walk you through the process step by step of understanding how to size the system, what the needs are of your home to be able to keep it cool and comfortable, and so on.
 It all comes down to square footage as well as the area of the country that you live in.
-The combination of these two will help you, along with us, quickly and pretty easily figure out what size of an HVAC Nocatee FL that you need.
+The combination of these two will help you, along with us, quickly and pretty easily figure out what size of HVAC Nocatee FL you need.

 When you are trying to figure out the perfect size for your home’s new HVAC Nocatee FL system, you want to first and foremost think about the climate zones.
 Climate zones have been laid out across the country where if you live in one area, you are recommended to get an HVAC Nocatee FL system of a certain size, versus if you lived in another area of the country.

-There are five zones that the country has been split up in by the U.S. government agencies to detail out energy efficiency guidelines and what you need for an HVAC Nocatee FL system.
+There are five zones that the country has been split up into by the U.S. government agencies to detail energy efficiency guidelines and what you need for an HVAC Nocatee FL system.
 Zone 5 is for those locations in the United States where you are the very most North, think about places like Washington, Maine, and Montana.
 Zone 4 is going to be a bit lower in areas such as Massachusetts.
 Then you get to Zone 2 and Zone 3, which are more in the middle of the country.
 Zone 1 is where you are in the south, and this is where Florida falls.

 Zone 1 is where you need to have the biggest system because that is where you are going to get the most heat and humidity year-round.